Yup03/Front-End-mentor/README.md

-This is a collection of challenges from [Frontend Mentor](https://yup03.github.io/Front-End-mentor/) that i've completed
+This is a collection of [Challenges from Frontend Mentor](https://yup03.github.io/Front-End-mentor/) that i've completed

 ### Newbie